Eviction Protections During Covid-19

 The hardship declaration form must be provided by your landlord along with an eviction notice, and if the proceeding has already begun then the landlord must re-send the notice along with the new form.
 You can also download the form online from the New York Office of Court Administration.
 The form can be returned to your landlord or to the courts (or to a lender, in the case of foreclosures).

 English and Spanish language forms have already been posted online (www.nycourts.gov/covid-eefpa)

 Free NYC Legal, Organizing, and Program Help

 There are many legal organizations that provide free legal help to tenants in NYC, Legal Aid Society, Legal Services, Legal Hand, POTS, to name a few.
 The NYC Mayor’s Office to Protect Tenants has a list of the phone numbers for eviction prevention resources.
 UNHP suggests calling the 311 Tenants helpline first so a counselor can understand your case and provide you with the correct next step or referral.
 Here is another legal referral list.
-If many tenants in your building are facing similar issues such as harrasment, poor building conditions, lack of services and rent overcharges you may want to work with an organizing group to join with your neighbors to fight for for improvements.
-In the Bronx Northwest Bronx Community and Clergy Coaition and CASA do organifing work.
+If many tenants in your building are facing similar issues such as harassment, poor building conditions, lack of services, and rent overcharges you may want to work with an organizing group to join with your neighbors to fight for improvements.
+In the Bronx Northwest Bronx Community and Clergy Coalition and CASA do organizing work.
 JustFixNYC has tools for tenants and a list of other organizing groups under partners on their website.
 Organizing works!